 Strategic Aim: Pursuing fundamental electrical, electronic and photonic research at the material, device and system levels with a focus on creating integrated solutions in the fields of nanotechnology, sensing, energy generation, energy conversion, displays and communications.

 The research at this Division covers all aspects of electrical engineering from the nano-scale to heavy-duty power applications.
-Professor Bill Milne is the Divisional Head and Professor John Robertson the Deputy Head.
+Professor Sir Mark Welland is the Divisional Head and Professor John Robertson the Deputy Head.
 Photonics is an active and growing area of research with three groups investigating different aspects of photonics, applications, and materials whilst collaborating with each other and a variety of industrial partners.
 The Solid State Electronics and Nanoscale Science group conducts research in large area electronic materials and high-power semiconductor devices, carbon nanotubes, and semiconducting nanowires.

-The Cambridge Integrated Knowledge Centre brings together research activities in molecular and macromolecular materials in the Electrical Engineering Division.
+The Cambridge Innovation and Knowledge Centre brings together research activities in molecular and macromolecular materials in the Electrical Engineering Division.
 It also draws on the expertise of the Judge Business School, the Institute for Manufacturing (IfM), and the Centre for Business Research (CBR) to create innovative knowledge exchange activities spanning business research, training, and specific exploitation.

 The mission of the Cambridge Graphene Centre is to investigate the science and technology of graphene, carbon allotropes, layered crystals, and hybrid nanomaterials.
 The Centre allows our partners to meet and effectively establish joint industrial-academic activities to promote innovative and adventurous research with an emphasis on applications.